|Harbor Beach, MI|

 The steam fog signals were housed in a building situated three feet north of the tower.
 The building measured twenty-two by twenty-nine feet, and its framed roof and walls were lined, inside and out, by iron and filled with lime and sawdust.
 The ten-inch steam whistle sounded a five-second blast every thirty seconds during periods of reduced visibility.
 The fog signal was typically in use for about 175 hours each year, consuming around fifteen tons of coal, but in 1886, the steam whistles were in operation for 636 hours.

-Thomas M. Wallace was appointed keeper of the frame tower in January 1876.
-As no keeper’s dwelling was provided, Keeper Wallace had to find his own accommodations and row out to tend the light.
+Thomas M. Wallace was appointed head keeper of the frame tower in January 1876 with Willis P. Graves as his assistant.
+As no dwelling was provided, the keepers had to find their own accommodations and row out to tend the light.
 Loren J. Trescott took charge of the light in 1878, and spent the next forty years at the station before retiring on January 1, 1919 at the age of seventy-four.
 Trescott arrived in Sand Beach with his parents at the age of twelve, and three years later he started his career on the lakes by becoming a cabin boy on the schooner Forest Queen.
 After sailing for ten years, Trescott joined the Lifesaving Service in 1869 and served at a station on Lake Superior before returning to Sand Beach to become a lighthouse keeper.

 A newspaper advertisement claimed that in April 1891 Mabel, the four-year-old daughter of Loren and Jennie Trescott, contracted the measles followed by a dreadful cough that reduced her to a “mere handful of bones.”
 Doctors at Sand Beach and Detroit were unable to help her, but, after the youngster was given two-and-a-half bottles of Dr. King’s New Discovery, she was completely cured.
 A mixture of morphine and chloroform, Doctor King’s New Discovery was so well established by 1893, that it was a major retailer at the Chicago World’s Fair, but its claims were later found to be baseless, and the concoction actually harmful.